belbert/VCVTB/IN/In/README.md

-This folder should include the idf files for running AFN calculations.
+This folder should include the combined .idf files for initializing AFN calculations.